abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 ![kubectl get all -n amazon-cloudwatch](Screens/podswatch.png)

 Current status: 15 pods · 2 nodes available · CPU 39% · Memory 42% · No alarms detected across cluster, nodes, namespaces, services, workloads, and pods.

 ---

+## Best Practices Applied

+**Infrastructure as Code** — every resource is defined in Terraform.
+Nothing was created manually through the console, which means the entire setup is version-controlled, reviewable, and can be recreated identically from scratch.

+**Private subnets for worker nodes** — nodes have no public IP and are unreachable from the internet.
+The only inbound path is through the LoadBalancer.

+**NAT Gateway for outbound-only access** — private nodes can pull images and reach AWS APIs, but nothing can reach them inbound.

+**Least-privilege IAM** — three separate IAM roles, each with only the policies it needs: `eks-cluster-role` for the control plane, `node-group-role` for worker nodes, and `ebs-csi-role` for storage provisioning.
+No role has more permissions than required.

+**EBS encryption at rest** — the StorageClass is configured with `encrypted: "true"`, so all PostgreSQL data is encrypted on disk automatically.

+**`reclaimPolicy: Retain`** — if a PVC is deleted, the underlying EBS volume is kept.
+Data isn't lost by accident; manual cleanup is required, which is the safer default for a database.

+**Resource requests and limits on every pod** — PostgreSQL and ZAP both have explicit CPU and memory requests and limits.
+This prevents any single pod from starving the node and keeps the cluster stable.

+**Liveness and readiness probes** — PostgreSQL has both configured.
+Kubernetes won't route traffic to the pod until it's actually ready, and will restart it automatically if it becomes unhealthy.

+**Namespace isolation** — all workloads run under `zap-project`, separated from system namespaces.
+Makes it easier to manage access, apply policies, and clean up.

+**Security scanner inside the cluster** — ZAP runs as a pod and is called via internal DNS.
+No external port is opened for scanning, keeping the attack surface minimal.

+**Observability from day one** — CloudWatch Container Insights is provisioned by Terraform alongside the cluster, not added later.
+Metrics and logs are available from the first deployment.

+**Explicit `depends_on` in Terraform** — critical resources like the CloudWatch addon and EBS CSI Driver explicitly declare their dependencies, preventing race conditions during provisioning.

+---

+## Challenges

+**ZAP kept crashing with OOMKill** — the default memory limits weren't enough for ZAP's scanner.
+Fixed by raising the limit to 3Gi and disabling large file downloads (`connection.responseBodySize=0`) and excluding heavy file types like `.onnx`, `.zip`, `.mp4` from scans.

+**PVCs stuck in Pending** — EBS volumes need the EBS CSI Driver installed and its IAM role properly configured with the right policy.
+Took debugging to realize the addon needs to be installed *after* the node group is ready, not just after the cluster — solved with explicit `depends_on` in Terraform.

+**CloudWatch addon timing** — the `amazon-cloudwatch-observability` addon would fail silently if installed before the node group was fully ready.
+Added `depends_on = [aws_eks_node_group.main]` to fix it.

+**NAT Gateway dependency ordering** — Terraform would sometimes try to create private route tables before the NAT Gateway was ready.
+Resolved by making the route table resource explicitly depend on the NAT Gateway.

+---